 Design by committee isn’t limited to technology products; there are plenty of examples from other fields where over-collaboration led to failure and disaster.
 Take the Pontiac Aztek, for example.
 General Motors wanted to import some Procter & Gamble-style innovation and let focus groups drive the concept development, while also letting many different internal groups chime in.

-The intent was to create a product which was truly a crowd-pleaser.
+The intent was to create a product that was truly a crowd-pleaser.
 And at face value, taking everyone’s thoughts and concerns into consideration seems like a good way to accomplish this.
 But the resulting product was a commercial failure.
 Sales of the Pontiac Aztek reached only a fraction of what was predicted and the vehicle never reached profitability.

 “By the time it was done, it came out as this horrible, least-common-denominator vehicle where everyone said, ‘How could you put that on the road?'” remarks Don Morris.